Ptilotus exaltatus: Use in horticulture

-Cultivation and uses

 The principal use for the species is as a garden plant.
 The vibrant colours and strong stems provide a favourable aesthetic and their suitability in most Australian conditions means they are appropriate choices for gardens across the country.
 There is also interest in Ptilotus exaltatus in overseas horticultural industries.
-Experiments in the growth of Ptilotus exaltatus under Central European Conditions indicate an 85% success rate for germination of cleaned seeds under such conditions.
+Experiments in the growth of P. exaltatus under Central European Conditions indicate an 85% success rate for germination of cleaned seeds under such conditions.
 Growth tests throughout the year indicated that while it can grow successfully all year round in Australian arid and semi-arid conditions, under Central European conditions, cultivation only resulted in healthy and suitable flowers from the end of April/beginning of May through to the end of September/beginning of October, as conditions were too cold during winter months in the Northern Hemisphere.
-The Pink Mulla Mulla attracts bees and butterflies leading to an overall increase in garden health when planted in personal gardens.
+Pink mulla mulla attracts bees and butterflies leading to an overall increase in garden health when planted in personal gardens.
 The plant is increasingly being grown in Western Australia in order to produce flowers for export, due to the increasing demand for Australian native plants worldwide.
 When experimenting with differing quantities of nitrogen, phosphorus and potassium and assessing the effect on growth, the largest amount of applied nitrogen gave the maximum dry weight of shoots.